 When it comes to using buttercream, you can put it on everything from cupcakes to cakes, or sandwich it between cookies.
 Or if you are a frosting addict like my mom, you could just eat it with a spoon!
 Between the colors, flavors and all the piping tips you can use to create patterns, the possibilities are truly endless with buttercream.

-In this post we are going to make my favorite chocolate buttercream frosting.
 This frosting is made with simple ingredients.
 Butter and evaporated milk make this frosting extra creamy, while the vanilla and powdered sugar give it the perfect amount of sweetness.

 Here are all the ingredients you’ll need:

 - Unsalted butter – I don’t recommend using salted butter because then you won’t be able to control the flavor by adding salt to taste separately.

 - Cocoa powder

 - Vanilla extract

 - Powdered sugar

 - Evaporated milk – This makes the frosting extra creamy.
 You can use whole milk in place of the evaporated milk, however you will need to refrigerate the frosting if you are not eating it immediately.

 How to Make Chocolate Buttercream Frosting